partha0mishra/coding-interview-practice/README.md

 ### <u>Introduction</u>

-This repository contains a list of detailed solutions to data structure and algorithm related problems.
+This repository contains a list of detailed solutions to data structure and algorithm related problems.<br>
-<br><br>

 Below is a table of LeetCode posts which are relatively recent.
-Each post is dated at the top.<br><br>
+Each post is dated at the top.<br>

 The posts span from 05/2020 through present.
-Over this time frame the quality of the solutions gradually progress from novice (05/2020 - 08/2020) to intermediate (08/2020 - 11/2020) to expert (11/2020 - present).  <br><br>
+Over this time frame the quality of the solutions gradually progress from novice (05/2020 - 08/2020) to intermediate (08/2020 - 11/2020) to expert (11/2020 - present).  <br>

-The problem number links to the problem statement and the solution links to my discussion post / solution.
+The problem number links to the problem statement and the solution links to my discussion post / solution.<br>

-<br><br>
-About 10% of the problems require a LeetCode membership to view, the rest do not.
+About 10% of the problems require a LeetCode membership to view, the rest do not.<br>
-<br><br>

 This repository also contains a folder called old_practice_problems.
 The folder contains older solutions (02/2020) and my thought process approaching the problem for the first time.

 ### <u>Aside</u>